dankamongmen/pololuJrkUSB/README.md

 ## Usage

+In order to run as a normal user, write and read capability is necessary for both the specified /dev/tty* node _and_ the raw usb device, which can be found in /dev/bus/usb/BUS/DEV.
+BUS and DEV can be found with `lsusb -t`.

 Launch the program with the USB serial device node as its argument for interactive keyboard-driven use.
 The help text will be printed in response to the 'help' command.
 Other commands include: